 Paying for care in a care home

-You pay towards any care and support that you need.
-We work out how much you pay by completing of a financial assessment.
+You may have to pay towards any care and support that you need.
+We work out how much you pay by completing a financial assessment.

 How much you pay will differ from person to person and depends on your financial circumstances.
 If you need care from a registered nurse, the NHS should pay for this.

 Once you’ve been assessed as being eligible for care and support, your allocated worker will work out the cost of that care, which is known as your personal budget.
 Your care assessment is separate to your financial assessment.

 We may be able to contribute towards your care costs if you have less than £23,250 in savings and we agree that staying in a care home is the best way of meeting your needs.

 If your accommodation costs more than we have agreed to pay, the extra money could be made up by a third party.